gosling-lang/gosling-docs/Documentation.md

 `y` specify a mark's position in the vertical direction.

 ### ye
-`ye` stands for the end of y axis. `ye` is usually used with `x` to specify the sstart position and the end position of a visual mark in the vertical direction, respectively.
+`ye` stands for the end of y axis. `ye` is usually used with `x` to specify the start position and the end position of a visual mark in the vertical direction, respectively.

 ### x1 x1e y1 y1e
 The four channels are used together only in `link` mark.
 In this case, `x` and `xe` are used with `x1` and `x1e` to specify a pair of genomic intervals that needs to be connected using band representations.
 Similarly, `y` and `ye` can be used with `y1` and `y1e` to show band connection along vertical axis.